 When something serious occurs that needs intermediate action, only courage and enough strength can defeat your hesitation and lack of confidence.
 As this happens, courage will always be the remaining exit whenever fear approaches.

 Having guts can become your identity if you manage to practice courage regularly.
-Take brave steps and make fearless decisions on a regular basis and you will master courage.
+Take brave steps and make fearless decisions regularly and you will master courage.

 Be Brave.
 Be Respectful.
 Be Thoughtful